samueltanner/mortgage_app_be/README.md

 Run the following command to import both loan limits and associate them to county names:
 `python manage.py import_counties_and_limits <PATH TO FHA LIMITS> <PATH TO CONVENTIONAL LIMITS> <DATE OF PUBLICATION eg. 2023-01-01>`

-now the part that I am stuck at is:

-The only difference between this server and my other instance is that one returns counties with "County" in the name and the other does not.
-But in the front end I am getting an error where counties arent found and yet the same url returns results in postman